The Battle of Britain (board wargame): Reception

 In Issue 7 of the UK magazine Games & Puzzles, Don Turnbull compared The Battle of Britain to two other air combat games, Luftwaffe and Schweinfurt, and called The Battle of Britain "the 'dirtiest' game, in terms of game mechanics, but the subject is close to the heart of the true English patriot."

 In his 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer noted the three complexity levels, "one aimed at children and said to take under an hour."
 He definitely thought The Battle of Britain was a better game than Eagle Day: The Battle of Britain, but he suggested that Their Finest Hour, published by Game Designer's Workshop in 1976, better represented the operational aspects of the battle.

 In Issue 71 of Moves, Joseph Miranda admitted that several more complex air combat games had been published after The Battle of Britain but called it "in many ways the most innovative.
 It looked at the features which made air warfare unique, rather than trying to graft on concepts from land wargames."
 He concluded, "All in all, Battle of Britain was a most comprehensive — and playable — look at air strategy."

 In a retrospective review in Issue 5 of Simulacrum (1999), Joe Scolari called it "truly one of the grandfathers of operational air combat boardgaming."
 Scolari admitted that the game "has been eclipsed in nearly every category" and concluded that "Today the game is primarily of interest as a collector's curio.
 It serves as a reminder of just how far the state of the art has (and has not) advanced in thirty years."

 In Issue 72 of Fire & Movement, Chris Perleberg called the game "clumsy."
 He noted that "Tracking all the unit strengths and take-off/landing times slows things up.
 Each turn takes a long time to plan and set up, making for serious delays which kills any excitement the game can provide."
 He concluded that "It takes some dedication to play."

-In The Guide to Simulations/Games for Education and Training, Martin Campion question the historical accuracy of the game, pointing out that it "contains much information about the battle, but its total impression of the battle is erroneous. [...]
+In The Guide to Simulations/Games for Education and Training, Martin Campion questions the historical accuracy of the game, pointing out that it "contains much information about the battle, but its total impression of the battle is erroneous. [...]
 It forces the German player to select targets that never occurred to the German command, allows the British player to abandon defense of the area where the battle was actually fought, and allows the German player to sustain casualties that are totally unrealistic."